calhewitt/LANE/README.md

 Inside the [scripts](scripts) directory are several useful scripts for lane development and usage.

-* [findLucidFilesWithHeader](findLucidFilesWithHeader.py) is a script that
+* [sortLucidCaptures.py](sortLucidCaptures.py) is a script that
-scans all files in a directory with the *.ldat extension and returns a list of the ones that have valid LUCID headers at the beginning two bytes.
+scans all files in a directory with the *.ldat extension and joins up files determined to be members of the same overall capture file.

 * [rawToIntermediate](rawToIntermediate.py) is an (in development) script for reading in LUCID raw data files (currently doesn't work).